Splitting of Gromov-Witten Invariants with Toric Gluing Strata: Introduction

 \subsection{Other approaches}

-The degeneration formula in algebraic geometry setting was first studied by Li in \cite{li2001} and \cite{li2002}, in the case where the degenerate fiber is a union of two smooth varieties $X_1$ and $X_2$ with intersection a smooth divisor $D$, using relative Gromov-Witten invariants of pairs $(X_1,D)$ and $(X_2,D)$.
-Along Li's method of using expansions of targets, the degeneration formulas for smooth pairs are studied using twisted stable maps in \cite{orbifoldtech} and logarithmic stable maps in \cite{kim2010}.
-In \cite{ranganathan2020logarithmic}, Ranganathan generalizes the degeneration of logarithmic Gromov-Witten invariants to the normal crossing settings with expansion.

-A gluing formula for logarithmic Gromov-Witten invariants without expansions in the case of a degeneration $X_0$ with smooth singular locus is due to Kim, Lho and Ruddat \cite{Kim2018TheDF}.
+Relative Gromov-Witten invariants for smooth pairs $(X,D)$, studied in \cite{AMLYBR2001}\cite{Ionel2000TheSS}\cite{li2001}\cite{li2002}, are defined through the moduli spaces of stable maps to expansions of $X$ along $D$.
+The stable maps to the expansions are transverse, hence the degeneration formulas are obtained by gluing the underlying stable maps.
+Using the idea of expansion, the degeneration formulas for smooth pairs are studied using twisted stable maps in \cite{orbifoldtech} and logarithmic stable maps in \cite{kim2010}\cite{Chen2010TheDF}.
+These different approaches are proved to be identical with logarithmic Gromov-Witten invariants for smooth pairs in \cite{AIF_2014__64_4_1611_0}.
+In \cite{Kim2018TheDF}, Kim, Lho and Ruddat provided a proof of the gluing formula for logarithmic Gromov-Witten invariants for smooth pairs without expansions using logarithmic technique.
+Because of the transverse nature of the underlying tropical geometry, all these approaches come with splitting formulas according to strata similar to our Corollary \ref{numericalsplitting}.

+Combining the idea of expanded degenerations and tropical geometry, Ranganathan showed a general gluing formula of log Gromov-Witten invariants in the normal crossing settings in \cite{ranganathan2020logarithmic}.
+The numerical degeneration formula there requires the knowledge of a K\"{u}nneth decomposition of universal divisor expansions.
+We expect a similar splitting formula as we present can be obtained by proving an explicit K\"unneth formula for universal expansions of toric varieties.

+The gluing and splitting formalism using punctured Gromov-Witten invariants has a symplectic parallel by the theory of exploded manifolds due to Brett Parker in \cite{ParkerBrett2017TDTC} \cite{parker2017tropical}.
+The concept of generic deformation vectors in \cite{ParkerBrett2017TDTC} partially inspires our definition of the generic displacement vectors here.
 In a special case for rigid analytic Gromov-Witten invariants, a gluing formula has been proved by Yu \cite{yu2020enumeration}.